Sunday, September 24, 2017

 The argument comes up that the wealthy are "job creators."
 Not so fast.
 When greed became fashionable in the 80s (a fashion that has not died), a lot of corporate muckety-mucks accelerated the pace of moving jobs overseas to cheaper labor.
 There is nothing written into current federal tax-lowering schemes that makes the wealthy produce more high-paying jobs in exchange for lowered taxes.
 Besides which, some of the wealthy inherited their wealth.
 Others are CEOs, who managed to get themselves into a "sweet deal."
 And they don't always lead their companies to better earnings.
 Even when they don't, they get obnoxiously high salaries, or at least the "golden parachute" to just leave and let another CEO give it a try.
 And they have no obligation to create more high-paying jobs here.
 Their only obligations are to helping the shareholders get higher returns on their stocks.

-Another reason raising federal taxes on the wealthy is fairer than you think is that state and local taxes tend to even out the percentages everyone pays in taxes.
+Another reason raising federal taxes on the wealthy is fairer than you think is the reality that state and local taxes tend to even out the percentages everyone pays in taxes.
 State taxes are less graduated (everyone pays "closer" to the same percentage) and sales taxes take a far higher percentage of your money, the less you earn (or take home in disability or retirement pay).

 Wars and the costs of caring for Veterans are another reason to tax the rich more.
 We're given all sorts of "noble reasons" why we've gone to war.
 And sometimes those noble reasons are true, though sometimes there are reasons to be skeptical.
 Either way, the wealthy benefit off of wars.
 They disproportionately own stocks in companies that make military supplies and equipment.
 VP Cheney's Halliburton connections appear to have benefitted from the Iraq war.
 Yet, servicemembers come disproportionately out of lower classes.
 And we all have to pay the high financial and social costs of injured Veterans.